-Description of the assignment: The objectives of the evaluation are to assess the achievement of project results and to draw lessons that can both improve the sustainability of benefits from this project, and aid in the overall enhancement of UNDP programming bid.ir@undp.org
+Description of the assignment: The objectives of the evaluation are to assess the achievement of project results and to draw lessons that can both improve the sustainability of benefits from this project, and aid in the overall enhancement of UNDP programming.

-Period of assignment/services: The consultant is expected to complete the assignment starting from late-January 2022 for one and half months.
+Period of assignment/services: The consultant is expected to complete the assignment starting from late-January 2022 till mid-March 2022.